Twitter. You’ve setup your Twitter business handle. You’ve got Followers. You tweet. So, why aren’t your tweets getting retweeted?

 3. Add a cool customized background theme - this shows you have a bit of understanding of the site, and increases the likelihood you’ll be retweeted.
 Some cool background images could show the faces of people at your company or various marketing campaigns with Call-to-Actions (CTA’s).

-4. Include links to your other social sites within your bio - Showing your followers you’re accessible and available builds trust.
+4. Include links to your other sites within your bio - Showing your followers you’re accessible and available online builds trust.
 Trust can get you retweeted.

 5. Link to your website - Followers want to know who you are.
 Include your business homepage in your profile.

 6. Keep the content about you and your products to a minimum - Yes, you’re on Twitter for business purposes, and you want to market yourself.
 But, truth be told, your Followers don’t really care that much about you and your products.
 Make your Twitter content about related stuff, and cleverly add in your company content.

 7. Focus on engaging your customer - As above, you are tweeting to connect with your market, not talk about you.
 Tweet like you actually want to get to know your customers better - engage with those who Follow you.

 8. Create interesting, witty content - Try to tweet out interesting stuff, and if you have the skills, make it witty and likeable.
 If people like your Tweet, they’re going to share it.